paycoreio/docs/docs/connectors/4bill/index.md

 * point_id
 * service_id (you need a separate service code for each requested feature)
 * api_token

+!!! important
+    Be sure to check with the manager if you require to provide a white list of IPs, and if so, specify IP addresses from the [Corefy list](/integration/ips/).

 ## Connect Provider Account